-- 3.1 (3pts) We will follow the general supervised learning framework from class.
-Given the 0-1 loss, and the function class of axis-aligned rectangles, we want to find an empirical risk minimizer.
-Consider the algorithm which returns the smallest rectangle enclosing all positive examples in the training set.
-Prove that this algorithm is an empirical risk minimizer. - 3.2 (2pts) Our next task is to show that the algorithm from the previous part not only does well on the training data, but also gets small classification error with respect to the distribution D. Let $B_S$ be the rectangle returned by the algorithm in the previous part on training set S, and let $f_S^{ERM}$ be the corresponding hypothesis.
+2.2 (4pts) Our next task is to show that the algorithm from the previous part not only does well on the training data, but also gets small classification error with respect to the distribution D. Let B_S be the rectangle returned by the algorithm in 2.1 on training set S, and let f_S^{ERM} be the corresponding hypothesis.
 First, we will convince ourselves that generalization is inherently a probabilistic statement.
-Let a bad training set S' be a training set such that $R(f{S'}^{ERM}) \geq 0.5$ .
-Pick some simple distribution D and ground-truth rectangle $B^$ , and give a short explanation for why there is a non-zero probability of seeing a bad training set. - 3.3 (5pts) We will now show that with good probability over the training dataset S, $f_S^{ERM}$ does get small error.
-Show that if $n \geq \frac{4\log(4/\delta)}{\epsilon}$ then with probability at least $1 \delta$ , $R(f_S^{ERM}) \leq \epsilon$ .
+Let a bad training set S' be a training set such that $R(f{S'}^{ERM}) \ge 0.5$.
+Pick some simple distribution D and ground-truth rectangle B^ , and give a short explanation for why there is a non-zero probability of seeing a bad training set.

-Figure 2: Learning axis-aligned rectangles in two dimensions, here + (red) denotes datapoints in training set S with label 1 and - (green) denotes datapoints with label -1.
-The true labels are given by rectangle $B^$ (solid blue line), with everything outside $B^$ being labelled negative and inside being labelled positive. $B_S$ (solid black line) is the rectangle learned by the algorithm in Part (a). $B_1$ (dashed black line) is defined in Part (c).
+Figure 1: Learning axis-aligned rectangles in two dimensions, here + (red) denotes datapoints in training set S with label 1 and - (green) denotes datapoints with label -1.
+The true labels are given by rectangle B^ (solid blue line), with everything outside B^ being labelled negative and inside being labelled positive.
+B_S (solid black line) is the rectangle learned by the algorithm in Part (a).
+B_1 (dashed black line) is defined in Part (c).